-With traders lining the winding alleys, the smell of spices, the hustle and bustle of a market in full swing, you walk through it all trying not to get in the way.
-The women in colourful traditional dresses add some brightness to the scene while men carry heavy sacks of produce.
+With traders lining the winding alleys, the smell of spices, the hustle and bustle of a market in full swing, it feels like your in a biblical movie.
+The women in colourful traditional dresses add some brightness to the scene while men carry heavy sacks of goods.

 You can stay at a traditional Adare house when visiting.
 They are old houses with a courtyard shared by many families, and a common area full of decorations.